MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

 >- The application user has to have **Read** permissions for the **TokenGroups** attribute and for the domain-local groups of the resource domain.
 >- The application has to be able to use SAM RPC protocol when it calls the APIs.
 This is because server-local groups are retrieved by using SAM APIs.
 You can set an access control list (ACL) on the SAM RPC interface by using the **RestrictRemoteSAM** security policy.

-## How to obtain effective permissions on remote resources including SMB shares
+## Get effective permissions on remote resources including SMB shares

 Windows Server 2012 R2 added an Authz RPC interface to the LSASS process.
 This interface is managed by the Netlogon service.
 With the help of this RPC interface, you can evaluate effective permissions relative to the actual resource server.

-This update also added the ability evaluate permissions set at both file system and the share level.
+This update also added the ability to evaluate permissions set at both file system and the share level.
 When you use this capability, you see what part of the access check is limiting access.

 ![Information that provides details about what factors limit a users access to a resource.](./media/access-checks-windows-apis-return-incorrect-results/effective-access-limits.png)